fortrabbit/blog/first-look-craft-nitro-development-tool.md

 Nitro caught our attention during a recent [devMode.fm Podcast](https://devmode.fm/episodes/boost-your-local-development-with-nitro) dedicated to this new development tool.
 The [introductory blog post](https://craftcms.com/blog/craft-nitro) on the Craft CMS homepage states that:

-> “Nitro is a speedy new local development environment that’s tuned for Craft CMS, powered by Multipass.”
+> “Nitro is a speedy new local development environment that's tuned for Craft CMS, powered by Multipass.”

 So, what does this mean?
 First of all, **Nitro is a command line tool.**